Business Income Tax Preparation - Complete Guide

 These rates are determined by the taxable income of the business, and the amount of deductions and credits that can be applied.
 Business owners should consult with a tax professional to determine their tax liability.

-For tax purposes, you need to file a Schedule C (Form 1040 or Form 1040-SR), Profit or Loss from Business if you are running your own business.
-If you have partners, then you will also need to file an information return (Form 1065, U.S. Return of Partnership Income, and Form 965-A, Individual Report of Net 965 Tax Liability).
+For tax purposes, if you operate your own business, you must file a Schedule C (Form 1040 or 1040-SR), which details Profit or Loss from Business.
+In the presence of partners, it's also required to file an information return using Form 1065, U.S. Return of Partnership Income, along with Form 965-A, Individual Report of Net 965 Tax Liability.